Garden Route Highlights + Addo with HotSpots2C

-There are many reasons to recommend HotSpots2C: we were a small group (only 6 people), I did not have to worry about my Garden Route 5-day itinerary, or where I would sleep and eat, or choosing which one of the Garden Route highlights I could miss and I especially didn’t have to worry about getting lost or driving on the “wrong side” of the road (South Africans drive on the left-hand side of the road).
+There are many reasons to recommend HotSpots2C: we were a small group (only 6 people), and I did not have to worry about my Garden Route itinerary, where I would sleep and eat, or choosing which one of the Garden Route highlights I could not miss.

-And finally, we had a wonderful guide who explained every single journey of the trip, took us to nice restaurants and was very friendly and courteous.
+Finally, we had a wonderful guide who explained every single journey of the trip, took us to nice restaurants and was very friendly and courteous.

 Garden Route Itinerary – 5 Perfect Days